SCARLETT PERDEREAU

 Picture

-I taught Contemporary technique classes for 10 years at all levels, at Danceworks, Pineapple Dance Studios, Urdang Academy, The Place, and Margaret Howard Theatre Schools, among others.
+I taught contemporary dance technique classes for 10 years at all levels, at Danceworks, Pineapple Dance Studios, Urdang Academy, The Place, and Margaret Howard Theatre Schools, among others.
 Today, I lead creative workshops for dance and performing arts courses, institutions and professional groups.
-These recently included
+These recently included CAT

 Workshops can involve:

-• warm-up and preparing the body for experimentation, creation or performance
+• warm-up, open class and preparing the body for experimentation, creation or performance

 • learning improvisation skills